 Signing On for the First Time

-When you first launch Okta Mobile, you are asked to enter your company name and Okta credentials (username and password).
-If you have enabled multifactor authentication for your organization, your end usersIn Okta literature, we refer to "end users" as the people who have their own Okta home page (My Applications), using chiclets to authenticate into all of their apps.
+When you first launch Okta Mobile, you are prompted to enter your company name and Okta credentials (username and password).
+If you have enabled multifactor authentication for your organization, your end usersIn Okta literature, we generally refer to "end users" as the people who have their own Okta home page (My Applications), using chiclets to authenticate into all of their apps.
 End users do not have any administrative control.
 When we refer to "users" we are generally referring to the individual(s) who have administrative control. are required to complete the extra factor request to sign in.

 Your end usersIn Okta literature, we generally refer to "users" as the people who serve as Okta administrators.
 When we refer to "end users" we are generally referring to the people who the administrators serve.
-That is, those who use Okta chiclets to access their apps, but have no administrative control. are prompted to set a pin.
+That is, those who use Okta chiclets to access their apps, but have no administrative control. are prompted to set a PIN.
 This ensures that no one can gain access to their Okta apps if their mobile devices are lost or stolen.
-If end users forget their pins, they can click the Sign Out • Reset PIN link on the Enter your pin dialog.
+If end users forget their PINs, they can click the Sign Out • Reset PIN link on the Enter your PIN dialog.

 As soon as you launch Okta Mobile, your Home page opens.